jameslovallo/ardi/README.md

 #### Refs

 Ardi allows you to add ref attributes to elements in your template, which are accessible from `this.refs`.
-Note that this is currently only implemented for components that use μhtml and JSX.
-We are working to better support Handlebars in a future update.

 In the TMDB component, the `list` ref is used by the `prev` and `next` methods to navigate through the search results.